Bisexual politics

-Criticism
+Academic arguments

 New York University School of Law professor Kenji Yoshino says:

 Gays de-legitimatize bisexuals ... the lesbian and gay community abounds with negative images of bisexuals as fence-sitters, traitors, cop-outs, closet cases, people whose primary goal in life is to retain 'heterosexual privilege'.

 There is an underlying fear that including bisexuals as members in gay rights movements may hurt the movement, either because it is believed that bisexuals "enjoy heterosexual privilege", that they had less to lose than lesbian women or gay men, or because their presence lessens the solidarity among gay and lesbian groups in some way.
 Rather than fence sitters, bisexuals are at further risk for marginalization because they can be ostracized by both straight and gay communities.
 Writers on bisexuality recognize this danger, however.
 As sociologist Amanda Udis-Kessler, puts it, "We are not fence-sitters.
 Let us strive to be bridge-builders".
 These concerns are recognized by Lisa Orlando, author of Loving whom we choose, who writes:

 We challenge many people's personal sense of what constitutes sexual identity.
 Whether we threaten by introducing a third category or by undermining the notion of categories altogether, we cause enough discomfort that many people deny our existence.

 Thus, bisexual politics involve, among other issues, the debate over inclusion in both gay and straight movements and cultures.